Extended Project Qualification (EPQ)

 What is an EPQ?

 The EPQ is well regarded by universities as it provides an opportunity to learn relevant new skills and to demonstrate the ability to undertake research.
-For example, at the University of Birmingham, Manchester and Southampton, recognise the EPQ as valuable proof of your capacity for independent learning, as well as your passion for the subject you want to study at a higher level.
-So when we see it on your UCAS application, it shows us that you’re serious.
+For example, the Universities of Birmingham, Manchester and Southampton recognise the EPQ as valuable proof of your capacity for independent learning, as well as your passion for the subject you want to study at a higher level.
+So when they see it on your UCAS application, it shows them that you’re serious.

 The benefits of doing an EPQ

 - Enhancing your UCAS application and potentially helping you meet the conditions of a university place offer, as it’s worth extra points

 - The opportunity to produce a piece of work that’s truly individual and says something about you as a person, whether it’s a written research report, event or creative artefact (like a computer game or artwork)

 - Demonstrating to universities that you’re enthusiastic about the subject you’re applying to study

 - Proving to future employers that you’re a self-motivated character with useful skills in your chosen field

 - Producing a portfolio which you can be proud of and help you start to think about your future